omunroe-com/leinwiki/Faster.md

 later once it has identified which sections of the code are hotspots.

-Leiningen 2.1.0 onward get a speed boost by disabling the optimized compilation (which only benefits long-running processes), but you can do this yourself on earlier versions:
+Leiningen 2.1.0 onward get a speed boost by disabling the optimized compilation (which only benefits long-running processes) for both your project and Leiningen itself.

+Be aware that this can negatively affect performance in the long run (or lead to inaccurate benchmarking results).
+If you do have a long-running processes and want the JVM to fully optimize, you can disable tiered compilation by either:

+    $ export JVM_OPTS=

+or in `project.clj` with:

+    :jvm-opts ^:replace []

+In earlier versions of Leiningen, you can enable this speed boost yourself:

     $ export LEIN_JVM_OPTS=-XX:TieredStopAtLevel=1

-You can apply the same startup boost to your project, though be aware that it could negatively affect performance in the long run:
+And you can apply the same startup boost to your project (though be aware of the above performance implications for long-running processes):

     $ export JVM_OPTS=-XX:TieredStopAtLevel=1